fenix-framework/fenix-framework/docs/dml-reference.md

 This module allows indexing domain objects in a relation efficiently.
 These are implemented using only components internal to the framework.
 Namely, it relies on internal backend-independent collections to maintain the indexes persistently and for fast querying using automatically generated methods.

-### Changes in the Domain Modeling Language
+### What to do in the DML file?

-DML an additional attribute for each relation.
+DML accepts an indexed attribute in each relation.
 This way, creating an indexed relation boils down to:

 <pre>
 class Person {}